oracle/weblogic-deploy-tooling/KnownIssues.md

 java.lang.IllegalArgumentException: In production mode, it's not allowed to set a clear text value to the property: CredentialEncrypted of SecurityConfigurationMBean
 ```
 **ACTION**: Contact Oracle Support to obtain the patch for bug number 30874677 for your WebLogic Server version before running the tool.

+### Assigning Security Groups to Users

+**ISSUE**: For WLS versions prior to 14.1.1, there is a problem setting the `GroupMemberOf` attribute in the `topology/Security/User` folder.
+The value is not persisted correctly, and the assignment will not be present when the domain is started.

+**ACTION**: Contact Oracle Support to obtain the patch for bug number 30319071 for your WebLogic Server version before running the tool.